hlulanij/open-source-tracker/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Use Case Diagram
-Here’s a high-level overview of the interactions between the users and the system.
-This diagram models the system's main actors and their actions:

-1. Use Case Diagram (Mermaid.js)
-mermaid
-Copy
-Edit
 Test Cases
 1. Functional Test Cases
 Test Case ID	Requirement ID	Description	Steps	Expected Result	Actual Result	Status